osmandapp/web/main/docs/user/navigation/auto-car.md

 ## Overview

 :::tip NOTE
-Android Auto and CarPlay are [paid features](../purchases/index.md).
+Android Auto and CarPlay are [paid features](../purchases/index.md) of the OsmAnd app.
 :::

 OsmAnd is available for *Android Auto* and *CarPlay* functions in your vehicle.
 You can connect your Android or iPhone device to the vehicle's multimedia system screen and use OsmAnd to navigate.